Michael Burrage

-Billy Michael Burrage (born June 9, 1950), known as Michael Burrage, is an attorney and former United States district judge of all three districts of the United States district courts for Oklahoma: the Eastern, Western and Northern.
-He was appointed and confirmed in 1994 under President Bill Clinton.
+Billy Michael Burrage (born June 9, 1950) is a Native American attorney and former United States district judge who served between 1994 and 2001.

+A Choctaw Nation citizen born in Durant, Oklahoma, Burrage attended the Southeastern Oklahoma State University and University of Oklahoma College of Law before entering private practice in 1974.
+He was appointed to all three districts of the United States district courts for Oklahoma: the Eastern, Western and Northern in 1994 by President Bill Clinton.
 In 1996, he became Chief Judge of the Eastern District of Oklahoma, and served all three courts until his retirement in 2001.

-At that time, he returned to private practice, during which he also represented the Choctaw Nation as its general counsel and ambassador to the U.S. government.
+After his federal retirement, he returned to private practice where he's represented clients such as the Choctaw Nation of Oklahoma, the University of Oklahoma, the State of Oklahoma, and billionaire Harold Hamm.
+He was inducted into the Oklahoma Hall of Fame in 2016.

-Education and career
+Education, family, and early career

+Billy Michael Burrage was born on June 9, 1950, in Durant, Oklahoma.
+He is an enrolled member of the Choctaw Nation.
+He lived in Sherman, Texas until 7th grade when his parents divorced.
+Afterward he lived with his mother in Antlers, Oklahoma.
+Burrage's brother Steve is a former Oklahoma State Auditor and Inspector.
+Burrage's older son Sean served as a member of the Oklahoma Senate, and as the President of Southeastern Oklahoma State University in Durant, Oklahoma from 2014 to 2018.

-Burrage was born into a Choctaw family in Durant, Oklahoma, and became an enrolled member of the tribe.
-After attending local schools, he went to college at Southeastern Oklahoma State University, where he received a Bachelor of Science degree in 1971.
+He went to college at Southeastern Oklahoma State University, where he received a Bachelor of Science degree in 1971.
 He earned a Juris Doctor from University of Oklahoma College of Law in 1974.
-He is known as Michael Burrage in his professional life.

-He went into private practice at the Stamper and Burrage law firm in Antlers, Oklahoma that year, working with them for two decades until 1994.
-That year he was appointed as a federal district judge for the district courts of Oklahoma.
-After retiring as federal judge in 2001, he returned to private practice.
+He went into private practice at the Stamper and Burrage law firm in Antlers, Oklahoma that year, working with them until 1994.

 Federal judicial service

 Burrage served as a United States district judge for all three of the United States district courts in Oklahoma—Western, Northern, and Eastern.
 He was nominated by President Bill Clinton on March 9, 1994, to the seat vacated by H. Dale Cook.
 He was confirmed by the United States Senate on June 8, 1994, and received his commission on June 9, 1994.

-In 1996 Burrage became the Chief Judge of the Eastern District of Oklahoma, serving until his resignation from the court in 2001.
+In 1996 Burrage became the Chief Judge of the Eastern District of Oklahoma, serving until his resignation from the court on March 1, 2001.
 He continued to serve the other two district courts as well.